thegeneschool/metagenomics/docs/anvio.md

 ```

 Notice this command is slightly different to our previous conda software installations, in this command we are invoking `conda create` which creates a new conda environment for anvi'o.
-After the installation has completed, to use anvi'o we will first need to activate the environment with `conda activate anvio5`.
+Once the installation has completed, we will need to activate the environment with `conda activate anvio5` in order to use anvi'o.

 ## Preparing data for anvi'o